Jean Baker, MS, RD

-There are five main types of kidney stones:
+There are 5 main types of kidney stones:

 Calcium oxalate and calcium phosphate stones

-—These two types are the most common.
+—These 2 types are the most common.
 They make up about 80% of cases.
 These kidney stones usually form when the concentration of calcium or other minerals in the urine becomes too high.

 —These stones are composed of ammonium, magnesium, and phosphate salts.
 These develop as the result of a urinary tract infection.